kawamurakazushi/presentation-react-hooks/slides.md

 Let's say we want to fetch some posts from a server with this API: https://jsonplaceholder.typicode.com/posts.

-Using the Context API we now know about we can naively implement this kind of solution:
+Using the Context API, we can naively implement this kind of solution:

 #### Types